"There's An Artist In My Food Garden"

 By teaching, I aim to empower confidence and understanding in people around me who are willing to give things a go.
 I have a good selection of local raw honey, beekeeping equipment, protective clothing, live bee sales, paradise honey hive equipment, extraction services, unique gifts and artwork (coming soon).

-Caroline will be at Green Hills Farm on Saturday and Sunday.
+Caroline will be at Green Hills Farm.

 Cathy Almond- Preserves and Drying